 I used to call myself a European travel blogger.
 Since returning home to Toronto, I now call myself a plain old travel blogger.
 No, I’m not plain, nor old (yet).
 It’s just that I don’t want to be limited one geographic region.
 I have dreams to see the world.
-Like Sasha Romary, I have dreams to see and maybe someday live in Paris …
+I have dreams to see and maybe someday live in Paris …

 How could someone who called herself a European travel blogger have never been to Paris?
 Well, there was always other places to go like Italy, Spain or Portugal.
 And I was technically in Paris 3 times!
 Unfortunately, I’ve never set foot outside of Charles de Gaulle airport as it was never more than a transfer point for me.